 A schedule sheet was required for everyone living in a brothers' or sisters' house.
 Here is one for a young man working a full-time professional job.

-A favorite Fenelon quote was displayed as a plaque in the Irons' "House of Peace."
-It's been added here because it was so typical of the thinking, although it wasn't actually an approved Assembly document.
+A favorite Fenelon quote was shared often by Betty.
+It was displayed as a plaque in the Irons' "House of Peace."

 The Prayer to Change My Way of Thinking that was distributed in the Assembly articulates a Catholic belief, i.e. that it is what I do that confirms my calling and election, not my continuing trust in Christ.